 Make sure to take good notes on big changes you make.
 You can use annotations in Google Analytics to note when specific changes were made.
 These notes will come in handy later for analysis and reporting.

 Bounce rate is a metric that measures the percentage of visitors who visit and then leave your website without browsing any other pages.
 There are several reasons why a page may have a high bounce rate:

 - The page does not give the user information they were looking for.
 Try updating the title and meta description so that it gives a clearer picture of what users can expect to find on the page.

 - The page may be confusing or unappealing.
-Consider changing the design of the page so it’s easier for the user to navigate.
+Consider improving the content on the page to create a better experience.

 Organic Keyword Footprint

 Your keyword footprint is all the keywords your website pages are ranking for.
 You can see these keywords in Google Search Console Search Performance reports.
 Other more powerful tools like SEMrush or AHREFs will give you a more comprehensive view with history on your organic keyword rankings.
 SEO tools like those also show you which keywords your competitors are ranking.
 You can compare domain to domain to see exactly where your competition is outranking you.
 There’s always an opportunity for growth!

 The speed at which your page loads can have a significant impact on the user experience.
 A fast page load speed improves the experience, while a slow speed can scare away visitors and plays a big part in search engine algorithms.
 Pay attention to your page’s load speed (using tools like Google’s PageSpeed Insights or GTmetrix) to see whether or not it’s impacting the performance of your site from both a technical, and user standpoint.